polinabythebay/coderpath-summer-2018/README.md

 - Checkpoint 4_1 (linked list)
 - Checkpoint 5: https://www.interviewbit.com/courses/programming/checkpoint/5/

+TODO:

+- read back up on linked lists in order to do the linked list question
+- read back up on permutations and recursion, I can't believe I am already rusty! : ( I tried so hard!
+- read back up on dynamic programming in order to do the sequence question

 Notes:

 - for 3B, check if there are hints in CTCI about dealing with continuous subsequences